department-of-veterans-affairs/va.gov-team/products/facilities/domiciliaries/discovery/DISCOVERY-FINDINGS.md

 [Domiciliary types explained](https://www.va.gov/HOMELESS/docs/DCHV_Definitions_of_MHRRTPs.pdf)

+Domiciliaries fall under the *Mental Health Residential Rehabilitation Program (MHRRTP)* category of VA programs.
+Programs are basically packages of services (as explained by Lisa Trombley), and may themselves contain other programs/services.

 Domiciliary facilities are mainly distinguished by the type of services they provide.
 Larger facilities may serve multiple populations at the same location.
-The official categories are:
+The official service categories are:
 - Domiciliary Residential Rehabilitation Treatment Programs (DRRTP or RRTP)
 - Domiciliary Care for Homeless Veterans (DCHV)
 - Domiciliary PTSD (Dom PTSD)
-- Domiciliary SA (Dom SA)
+- Domiciliary SA (Dom SA) [substance use issues]
-- Compensated Work Therapy (CWT)-Transitional Residence (TR)
+- Compensated Work Therapy (CWT)
+- Transitional Residence (TR)

 ### Domiciliary site pages